|

 Chart of Relatives Who May Be Caretaker Relatives for Eligible Child

-Click herehere to view chart.
+Click herehere to view the chart.

 - All persons listed on this chart are shown in their relationship to the CalWORKs child.
 For example, persons listed as “first cousins” are first cousins to the CalWORKs child.